Skip to main content

 Why CCNP Is the Senior Network Engineer Standard

 The Cisco Certified Network Professional certification represents senior-level expertise in enterprise networking.
-With over 5,500 active job postings, CCNP validates the skills necessary for designing, implementing, and troubleshooting complex network infrastructure.
+With over 4,800 active job postings, CCNP validates the skills necessary for designing, implementing, and troubleshooting complex network infrastructure.
+For professionals who have already earned their CCNA, CCNP is the credential that separates mid-level engineers from senior technical leaders, and it is increasingly treated as a baseline requirement for network architect and infrastructure lead positions.

 Who This Guide Is For